williamandrews2/calculator/README.md

 ## Known issues

-- Some operations are not executing in order.
+- Long decimal values are not being shortened to fit the screen